 |Attracting Customers||You have to do all the marketing and SEO yourself.
 The platform offers you the tools you need to succeed, however, you’re responsible for driving your traffic.||Amazon attracts millions of visitors each month, so traffic is brought to your store.
 However, you face the challenge of steep competition from other sellers as well as Amazon itself for you to increase ranking in Amazon’s searches.|

 |Ecommerce Tools & Features||Shopify provided the best sales tools and features ever.
 It offers numerous in-built tools and also has an app store.||Amazon provides a wide variety of features that work for different sellers’ business needs.|

 Ultimately, you might decide to use both Amazon and Shopify as a way of optimizing and diversifying your selling potential.
-As we have seen above, you can leverage each of their different aspects to help you sell your products, growing your customer base, and for all order fulfillment to your customers.
+As we have seen above, you can leverage each of their different aspects to help you sell your products, grow your customer base, and for all order fulfillment to your customers.

 Even then, remember that Amazon and Shopify aren’t the same!